Installing on a New System

 If you’re installing on a server, see the NixOS manual for headless NixOS installation instructions first.
 Once you’ve got your disks partitioned and NixOS installed, come back here and continue.
 For desktop computers, you can just use the graphical GNOME NixOS installer, since we’ll be installing GNOME anyway.

-After the first time, you can just run sudo nixos-rebuild switch --flake $HOME/git/dotfiles/.#pc
+(replacing .#edgerunner with your desired flake output target).
+After the first time, you can just run nh os switch.

 macOS